-So far, market observers note that less jobs just doesn’t bear out.
+So far, market observers note that fewer jobs just doesn’t bear out.
 Data mining, for example, is a job that humans cannot do efficiently or in the quantity that a computer can do.

-In Malaysia, the government just increased a goal of 1,500 data professionals to 16,000 by 2020, due to the high demand for jobs, actually created by AI talent needed.
+In Malaysia, the government just increased the goal of 1,500 data professionals to 16,000 by 2020, due to the high demand for jobs, actually created by AI talent needed.

 “The journey just started and it will be very hard [to replace humans with AI],” said Tak Lo, founder of Zeroth, an Asia-focused AI start-up accelerator based in Hong Kong.

 Raja HamzahAbidin, a partner of investment firm RHL Ventures in Kuala Lumpur, agreed.
 He cited the “reluctance of companies embracing change [and] an abundance of cheap labour” as major barriers facing the region in AI adoption.

 In places like Singapore, where labour costs are relatively high, one in five manufacturers are already considering deploying robots and AI solutions, according to a 2017 survey.

 There are still a lot of questions.
 Firms note that there are areas where there is a lack of data to assist in machine learning, and AI developers will need to balance collecting data with privacy concerns.

 Start-up companies that require funding are not seeing investment in new technology, as firms and individuals question whether the new, novel technology will even work.

 Talent shortages still abound, even as more people are moving into technology fields.
 “I have to fly to Silicon Valley to bring back talent,” said Madu, of Sale Stock.